 Course Content Delivery

 Course Content Delivery: A blended delivery of course content includes online learning modules for delivery of lectures, slides and reference materials. plus live monthly Q & A webinars to answer any questions you have and to meet other students.
 These webinars are recorded and uploaded into the course content website.

-There is one compulsory 3-day workshop delivered at the Dogs in Motion Canine Rehabilitation Clinic in Melbourne.
+There is one compulsory 3-day workshop delivered in Melbourne on May 27th, 28th and 29th 2020.
 This workshop is an intense practical hands-on practice of canine massage on real animal patients, including live case studies and an individual assessment.
 Devised to support your theoretical learning & ensure you achieve the necessary skills to competently deliver effective treatment.

 Assessments & Examinations

 Log Book Completion

 Each student is required to complete a total of 8 patient case studies (to be completed AFTER the workshop) and submit log book reports for an initial assessment and a review assessment (including treatment plan).
 Full details will be provided during the course.

 Throughout the program support is available through a private Facebook Group filled with your peers and instructors plus a dedicated student support team via email.